Premarket Trading: Key Takeaways

 This is news that can move the market, big time.
-And the news doesn’t adhere to specific hours.
+And the news doesn’t follow specific hours.

-However, this comes with a caveat.
-The low volume in the premarket can give a false indication of the worth of the stock.
+The low volume of premarket can give a false indication of the stock’s value.
 So you might not get an accurate enough idea of the price.
-For this reason, the news has to be REALLY strong to potentially warrant premarket trading.

 Watch the Premarket Spread

-Mind the spread!
-In the premarket, the volume and liquidity are limited, which makes the bid-ask spreads bigger than usual.
+In the premarket, volume and liquidity are limited.
+This makes the bid-ask spreads bigger than usual…

 That’s the difference between the bid price and the ask price.
-The spread is based on supply (aka “float”), demand, and the stock’s trading activity.
-So since you’re removing the latter two from the circulation in premarket trading, the former will likely be more pronounced.
+The spread is based on supply (aka float), demand, and volume.

 Premarket Trading Tips